JJMister/feedback/.github/ISSUE_TEMPLATE.md

+Thank you for giving us your feedback!
+We listed some guidelines to help you:

 If possible, open separate issues for each feature request, or bug report.
 Avoid grouping feature requests, or bugs that are unrelated.

 ## Bug Report